 Flaxseeds may lead to a significant decrease in the sensitivity of the skin, and even reduce roughness.

 They are high in antioxidants

 Flaxseeds are a relevant source of healthy and protective antioxidants known as the polyphenols.
 These antioxidants are known to protect our body against cancer and various heart diseases.

 They also help in managing cell damaging and oxidative stress, which means you can easier slow down premature aging and multiple neurodegenerative diseases such as Parkinson’s and Alzheimer’s.

 These seeds contain good fats, which help in the reduction of blood pressure and stave off artery hardening as well.
-These are also helpful for lowering your bad cholesterol, which aids in the prevention of strokes.

 The flaxseeds contain soluble and insoluble fibers.
 The soluble fibers are responsible for softening your stool, so it can easily pass through your GI tract and be eliminated easily.

 The Insoluble fibers help in the stimulation of the digestive system to move waste easily through your gut and even regulates bowel movements.
 These two fibers are the best combination in supporting digestive health.

 Flaxseeds may help lower the risk of cancer